adstuart/azure-expressroute-migration/README.md

 What if things are not working?
 Your app owners are still reporting problems after a period of UAT, and you need to press the _go back_ button?

-- If you went with option (a), reconnect the old circuit by re-creating a connection object that links the old circuit to the ExpressRoute gateway.
+- If you went with option (a), reconnect the old circuit by re-creating a connection object that links the old circuit to the ExpressRoute gateway

-- If you went with option (b), reverse your weight and as-path metric changes.
+- If you went with option (b), reverse your weight and as-path metric changes

 ## 3.9.
 Cleanup